briandrum/codes.forchagrin.com/_chapters/chapter-335-licensing-accidents.md

     driver's license or in the form of a restricted license, except as otherwise provided in this subsection, the offense is an unclassified misdemeanor.
     When the offense is an unclassified misdemeanor, the offender shall be sentenced pursuant to Ohio R.C.
-2929.21 to 2929.28, except that the offender shall not be sentenced to a jail term; the offender shall not be sentenced to a community residential sanction pursuant to Ohio R.C.
-2929.26;
-    notwithstanding division (A)(2)(a) of Ohio R.C.
-2929.28, the offender may be fined up to one thousand dollars ($1,000); and, notwithstanding division (A)(3) of Ohio R.C.
-2929.27, the offender may be ordered pursuant to division (C) of that section to serve a term of community service of up to five hundred hours.
+[2929.21][ORC Section 2929.21] to 2929.28, except that the offender shall not be sentenced to a jail term; the offender shall not be sentenced to a community residential sanction pursuant to Ohio R.C.
+[2929.26][ORC Section 2929.26]; notwithstanding division (A)(2)(a) of Ohio R.C.
+[2929.28][ORC Section 2929.28], the offender may be fined up to one thousand dollars ($1,000); and, notwithstanding division (A)(3) of Ohio R.C.
+[2929.27][ORC Section 2929.27], the offender may be ordered pursuant to division (C) of that section to serve a term of community service of up to five hundred hours.
 The failure of an offender to complete a term of community service imposed by the court may be punished as indirect criminal contempt under division (A) of Ohio R.C.
-2705.02 that may be filed in the underlying case.
+[2705.02][ORC Section 2705.02] that may be filed in the underlying case.
 If the offender previously has been convicted of or pleaded guilty to any violation of Ohio R.C.
-4510.12 or a substantially equivalent municipal ordinance, the offense is a misdemeanor of the first degree.
+[4510.12][ORC Section 4510.12] or a substantially equivalent municipal ordinance, the offense is a misdemeanor of the first degree.

     2. _(2)_ If the offender's driver's or commercial driver's license or permit or, in a case involving the operation of a motorcycle by the offender, the